3-Day City Break in Lombardy: Bergamo, Milan and Lake Como

 How to get around the lake?

 To move between towns, the most convenient and pleasant means of transport is the ferry.
 The cruise lasts about 15 minutes and provides beautiful views of the surrounding mountains and charming towns.
 Ferries between Varenna, Bellagio, Menaggio, and Lenno run regularly throughout the day, especially in season.
 The price of such a cruise on one section is 4.60€, but if you plan to visit several towns more extensively, it might be more cost-effective to buy a day ticket with unlimited ferry rides (but only on selected sections: Varenna, Bellagio, Menaggio, and Lenno) for 15€.
-Current prices and schedules should be checked in advance on the Navigazione Laghi website link to Navigazione Laghi website.
+Current prices and schedules should be checked in advance on the Navigazione Laghi website www.navigazionelaghi.it.
 From Bellagio, you can also get by boat to other more distant towns around the lake such as Como, Lecco, or Colico.
 Prices for such cruises are higher and take longer.

 What to visit at Lake Como